Lila's Forensic Pathway

 These matter because they can narrow the gap between a lower-cost offer and a higher-cost one.

-If Lila identifies as Hispanic / Cuban heritage, she may be eligible for several Hispanic-heritage scholarship programs.
+Lila is quarter Hispanic, which may support eligibility for some Hispanic-heritage scholarship programs depending on each program’s self-identification and documentation rules.
 That does not guarantee funding, but it does create real additional opportunities that should be part of the plan.

 Best outside scholarship lanes